Welcome to the RAS Solution › Forums › HEC-RAS Help › 2D connection inside one vs connecting two flow-areas

 Are there any difference between how flow is computed for connections between two 2D flow areas, and for connections inside one 2D flow area?
 I am doing a dam break analysis (full 2D), and are considering two options:

 (1) Calculate the whole strech as one 2D-area with a internal connection simulating the dam.
-Doing this I have to fill my reservoir with water with “pre-simulation” (no initial condition available in the reservoir.)
+Doing this I have to fill my reservoir with water with “pre-simulation” (no initial condition available in the reservoir.)or

 (2) Make two separate 2D areas, one for my reservoir and one for the strech downstream of the dam in order to be able to set a initial condition for my reservoir (2D area).
 Connection between the two as a 2D/SA Connection.